-Drivers under the age of 25 are four times more likely to be involved in a serious motor vehicle accident than older drivers.
-Research shows this is a result of one or a combination of the following factors:
+More importantly, drivers younger than 25 are four times more likely to be involved in a serious motor vehicle accident than older drivers.
+Research shows this is a result of several factors:

 - Inexperience with the complexities of driving